-(1) As a result of the net loss for the year ended December 31, 2018 and 2017, no potentially dilutive securities are included in the calculation of diluted earnings (loss) per share because such effect would be anti-dilutive.
+(1) As a result of the net loss for the year ended December 31, 2018, no potentially dilutive securities are included in the calculation of diluted earnings (loss) per share because such effect would be anti-dilutive.
 Potentially dilutive securities for the year ended December 31, 2018 include 1,114 outstanding options to purchase shares of common stock and 1,058 restricted stock units.
-Potentially dilutive securities for the year ended December 31, 2017 include1,390 outstanding options to purchase shares of common stock and 728 restricted stock units.

-Potentially dilutive shares excluded from diluted-per-share amounts include performance-based options to purchase shares of common stock, for which certain earnings metrics have not been achieved.
+For the year ended December 31, 2019, potentially dilutive shares excluded from diluted-per-share amounts include performance-based restricted stock units ("RSU"), for which certain metrics have not been achieved.
 Potentially anti-dilutive shares excluded from diluted-per-share amounts include both non-qualified stock options and unearned performance-based options to purchase shares of common stock with exercise prices greater than the weighted-average share price during the period and shares that would be anti-dilutive to the computation of diluted net income per share for each of the years presented.